zencart/documentation/content/user/Template/template_overrides.md

 **Whenever you plan to make changes to a file, see if it can be overridden first.**
 Files can be overridden if

-*   The directory where the file resides holds a sub-directory named "Classic".
+*   The directory where the file resides holds a sub-directory named "classic".
 *   The current path includes "template_default" or a template directory, such as "classic".
 Eg. /includes/templates/template_default/common/

 Unfortunately, not all files can be overridden at this time.
 Nothing under the admin directory can be overridden yet.